ArvinSKushwaha/Optimizers/README.md

 # Optimizers 👀

-Optimizers is a header-only library for C++ to optimize low-dimensional functions.
+Optimizers is a simple, C++ header-only library for optimization algorithms.

 The following optimization algorithms are included/will be included: